holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

 The scaffolding will now have both added the `comment` entry type, and added a bunch more very useful code to our app using the native Holochain affordance of links.
 Links allow us to create paths that agents can follow to find associated content.
-So, the scaffolding not only added a reference to the post in the comment's entry, but it also added code such that when a comment is added, a link from the post back to the comment, will also be created.
+So, the scaffolding not only added a reference to the post in the comment's entry, but it also added code such that when a comment is added, a link from the post back to the comment will also be created.
 If you want to see some of that code, take a look at the `dnas/forum/zomes/integrity/posts/src/lib.rs` file and you should see right near the top that a function has been created for validating the creation of a `post_to_comments` link.
-Similarly, other validation functions related to the deletion of those links is below.
+Similarly, other validation functions related to the deletion of those links follow after.

 !!! dig-deeper How links are stored and retrieved in a Holochain app

 What exactly is a link?
 Where is it stored?
 How does it work?
 And what do they let us do that we couldn't do otherwise?

-This Core Concepts section on [Links and Anchors](https://developer.holochain.org/concepts/5_links_anchors/) paints a pretty clear picture.

-In short, links enable us to build a graph of references from one piece of content to other pieces of content in a hApp and then to navigate that graph.
+Links enable us to build a graph of references from one piece of content to other pieces of content in a DHT and then to navigate that graph.
 This is important because without some sort of trail to follow, it is infeasible to just "search for all content" thanks to the address space (all possible hashes) being so large and spread out across machines that iterating through tme all could take millions of years.

 By linking from known things to unknown things, we enable the efficient discovery and retrieval of related content in our hApp.

-**Storage**: When an agent creates a link between two entries, a "create link" action is written to their source chain.
+**Storage**: When an agent creates a link between two entries, a `CreateLink` action is written to their source chain.
 A link is so small that there's no entry for the action.
 It simply contains the address of the base, the address of the target, the link type (which describes the relationship), and an optional tag which contains a small amount of application-specific information.
 The base and target can be any sort of DHT address --- an `EntryHash`, an `ActionHash`, or an `AgentPubKey`.
-But they can also be the hash of a piece of data that doesn't even exist in the DHT.
+But there doesn't actually need to be any data at that base, which is useful for referencing data that exists in another hash-based data store outside the DHT.

 After storing the action in the local source chain, the agent then publishes the link to the DHT, where it goes to the peers who are responsible for storing the base address and gets attached to the address as metadata.

 **Lookup**: To look up and retrieve links in a Holochain app, agents can perform a `get_links` query on a base DHT address.
 This operation involves asking the DHT peers responsible for that address for any link metadata of a given link type attached to it, with an optional "starts-with" query on the link tag.
 The peers return a list of links matching the query, which contain the addresses of the targets, and the link types and tags.
 The agent can then retrieve the actual target data by performing a [`get`](https://docs.rs/hdk/latest/hdk/entry/fn.get.html) query on the target address, which may be an `EntryHash`, `ActionHash`, or `AgentPubKey` (or an empty result, in the case of data that doesn't exist on the DHT).

+For more information and examples, read the Core Concepts section on [Links and Anchors](/concepts/5_links_anchors/).

 !!!

 ### 4.7.
 Scaffold a collection

 Now, let's create a collection that can be used to retrieve all the posts.
-A collection creates a link type for referring to the collected entry type (similarly to how a link type was created for linking from posts to comments), but collections also create an anchor as the base for the link so we can find all the items in the collection by starting from the anchor's known hash.
+A collection creates a link type for referring to the collected entry type (similarly to how a link type was created for linking from posts to comments), but collections also create an 'anchor' --- a small string --- as the base for the link so we can find all the items in the collection by starting from the anchor's known hash.

 To create a collection, type: